Lasith Malinga: Debut years

 Malinga made his Test debut on 1 July 2004 against Australia at Marrara Oval In Darwin.
 He was immediately successful, taking six wickets in the match (Darren Lehmann twice, Adam Gilchrist, Damien Martyn, Shane Warne and Michael Kasprowicz) He was impressed by the friendliness of the Australian team in general, and in particular Adam Gilchrist who sought him out after the game to present him with one of the match stumps in the Sri Lankan dressing room.

 Malinga made his ODI debut in Sri Lanka's opening match of the 2004 Asia Cup against the United Arab Emirates, becoming the 123rd player to do so.
 Easily winning the match by 116 runs, Malinga took the wicket of the Emirati captain, Khurram Khan to finish the match with figures of 1/39.
 Since then he has become a regular member on the ODI squad.

 Test retirement

-He developed into Sri Lanka's fastest Test bowler and a regular member of both their Test and One Day International sides.
+He developed into Sri Lanka's fastest Test bowler and a regular member of both their Test and One Day International teams.
 He has earned a reputation for troubling batsmen with his lively pace and well-directed bouncer.
 He regularly bowls at speeds between 140 and 150 km/h and sometimes slightly faster.
 As time went by he started to lose pace, clocking around 130 and 140 km/h.
 His slower off cutter was also menacing.
 He burst onto the test scene after ripping through the New Zealand top order, helping Sri Lanka draw the test series on their 2006/07 tour of New Zealand.
 He announced his retirement from Test cricket on 22 April 2011 in order to prolong his career in ODI and T20 cricket.